Jo Willetts, EA

 If you withhold too much from your paycheck – or you pay too much into your “holding” account – you’ll get a tax refund when you do your tax return.
 And if you withhold too little, you will have to send an additional payment by next Tax Day.

-For the IRS, the ideal situation is to have taxpayers neither end up with a refund, nor owe the government money.
+For the IRS, the ideal situation is to have taxpayers to end up with no refund, or balance due.
 This allows taxpayers to have full use of their money each year.
 However, there is no law against paying too much into your account and getting a refund each year.
 A major question you have to answer is: Do you want to be close to zero when you file, or do you want a refund?

 The IRS calculator linked above can help you determine how much you need to withhold from your paycheck each pay period.
 The calculator works if you have more than one job or source of income in a household.
 You can work out your estimated income, filing status, and deductions for the year – and the calculator will tell you how much to put on each W-4.